How to do Disneyland in a Day

 Afternoon

 By the afternoon, all lines are fairly long.
 This is why we encourage you to get to the park at opening, so that you get more done earlier in the day.
+You can do Toontown at this time.
+The biggest draw is the new Mickey and Minnie’s Runaway Railway ride!
+This is a fantastic family ride – and truly a spectacular line.
+Use Lightning Lane (if you have it) or just go through the traditional line, which is very interactive and fun.

 When our kids were 3 and 6 we found they were having meltdowns no matter what we did, so going back for a quick swim reset them.
 Keep in mind that also means showering and shampooing before going back.
 We didn’t want to waste too much time away from the park so we tried to keep it to 2 hours total (usually 3-5pm).
+We didn’t do this on our first or last Disney day.
+That trip we had a 5 day pass for an 8 day trip.
+The days in the middle were when we found the kids melted down.

 Another great way to beat the crowds and the heat of the afternoon is to try the long, air conditioned rides.
 Re-visit Pirates or try out It’s A Small World.
 Both of these rides are large-group friendly and 15 mins of sitting and resting your feet in a cool environment.
 If you are going with older kids or teens they may grumble and complain about It’s a Small World but tell them they can take a nap!
 It’s a great re-charge and we always encourage people to try everything at least once.